basho/basho_docs/content/riak/kv/2.1.3/setup/installing/source/jvm.md

 ## Installing Solr on OS X

-If you're using Riak Search on Mac OS X, you may see the following
+If you're using Riak search on Mac OS X, you may see the following
 error:

 ```java